Skip to main content

 • Relax - Learning relaxation techniques can help you calm feelings of anxiety.
 Practices like yoga, meditation, tapping, or massage will relax your breathing and help you manage the way you feel about stressful experiences.

 • Exercise - Even small increases in physical activity levels can trigger brain chemicals that improve your mood, wellbeing, and stress levels.
-This can act as both a method of prevention and treatment for anxiety, as well as lead to improved body-image, self-esteem, and self-worth.
+This can act as both a method of prevention and treatment for anxiety, as well as lead to improved body-image, self-esteem, and sense of self-worth.

-• Healthy eating - Eat lots of fruit and vegetables and try to avoid too much sugar.
-Very sweet foods cause an initial sugar ‘rush,’ followed by a sharp dip in blood sugar levels which can give you anxious feelings.
-Caffeine can also increase anxiety levels, so try to avoid drinking too much tea or coffee too.
+• Healthy eating - Eat lots of fruit and vegetables, and try to avoid too much sugar.
+Very sweet foods cause an initial sugar "rush," followed by a sharp dip in blood sugar levels, which can give you anxious feelings.
+Caffeine can also increase anxiety levels, so try to avoid drinking too much tea or coffee, too.

 • Avoid alcohol or drink in moderation - It’s very common for people to drink alcohol when they feel nervous to numb their anxiety, however the effect that alcohol has on how you feel is only temporary.
-When it wears off you may feel worse, potentially more anxious, and your brain may be less able to deal with anxiety naturally.
+When it wears off, you may feel worse, potentially more anxious, and your brain may be less able to deal with anxiety naturally.

 SilverCloud 'Space from Anxiety'

-SilverCloud offers online programmes that target specific problems common to students.
-Students who use SilverCloud are assigned a counsellor (from the Student Counselling Service) who ‘checks in’ online about once a week and gives extra help if needed.
-The programmes take 6-8 weeks to complete, and include both information and practical advice/exercises.
+Students who use SilverCloud are assigned a counsellor (from the Student Counselling Service) who ‘checks in’ online about once a week and provides additional support as needed.

 Spunout.ie - Understanding Anxiety